Now You Can Have Robust Data Logging for Free – Part 1

 Computer Program Visual Basic (VB6) Continue

-The display part of the program is done and we have reviewed the modbus TCP protocol.
+The display part of the program is done and we have reviewed the Modbus TCP protocol.
 It is now time to start the VB6 code.
-Lets discuss how the logic will work.
+Let’s discuss how the logic will work.

-1. User selects ‘Start Logging’
+1. The user selects ‘Start Logging’

 3. The IP address is used to open the winsock connection.
 If the connection is made then the background colour of the IP Address will turn green and we will continue to step 4.
 If the connection already exists then continue to step 4.
 If the connection cannot be made then the background colour is red, further execution is stopped.
-Program will continue at step 1.
+The program will continue at step 1.

 4. The following sequence of commands are made: Determine what command to send.

 - Read the Daily Production Log and Minute Log Pointers (MHR1 and MHR2 )

 - If MHR2 (Minute Log Pointer ) > 670 then

 - Request the Minute Log starting at MHR670 and keep incrementing by 10 until the last location is requested.

 - Write the value of 670 into MHR2 (Reset the pointer)

 - If MHR1 (Daily Production Log Pointer > 30 then